 - if insulation is present, what part of the house has insulation and what condition it is in.

-From 1 July 2019, it will be mandatory for all rental homes to have ceiling and underfloor insulation that meets or exceeds the NZS4246:2006 standard.
+From 1 July 2019, it will be mandatory for all rental homes to have ceiling and underfloor insulation that meets or exceeds the NZS4246:2016 standard.

-If it is not practical to install insulation into an existing building, due to its physical design or structure, then the requirement to install insulation in those spaces can be delayed until access to them is possible (e.g. when the landlord makes renovations to the house).
+For some buildings it may not be practical to install insulation due to their physical design or structure.
+In this case the landlord can delay installing insulation in the ceiling or underfloor spaces until access to them is possible (e.g. when the landlord makes renovations to the house).
 Read more about the exceptions.

 You can find more information about the insulation requirements for rental homes on the Tenancy Services website.